delight-im/Knowledge/Ubuntu Server.md

 ### IPv6

- * Disable IPv6 support unless you need it already *and* have firewall rules set up for it:
+ * Disable IPv6 support unless you need it *and* have firewall rules set up for it:

    ```
    $ sudo nano /etc/sysctl.conf